dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 ```

 **NOTE** To ensure sufficient storage for vmcore dumps, it's **recommended** that storage space be at least equal to the total RAM on the server.
 While predicting vmcore size with 100% accuracy isn't possible, analyzing over 1500 vmcores from various Red Hat Enterprise Linux versions showed that using the default dump_level setting of `-d 31` typically results in vmcores under 10% of RAM.

+The `makedumpfile --mem-usage` command estimates how much space the crash dump file requires.
+It generates a memory usage report.
+The report helps you determine the dump level and which pages are safe to be excluded.

+**Important**
+The `makedumpfile --mem-usage` command reports required memory in pages.
+This means that you must calculate the size of memory in use against the kernel page size, By default the RHEL kernel uses 4 KB sized pages on AMD64 and Intel 64 CPU architectures, and 64 KB sized pages on IBM POWER architectures.

 ## Configuring Default Failure Responses